SC EPSCoR Solicitation Number 8-CRP2019

 Proposals that meet the eligibility requirements and the guidelines of this solicitation will be evaluated by external reviewers based upon the extent to which they meet specific criteria including but not limited to:

-- How important is the proposed research to advancing knowledge and understanding within the research priorities outlined in the GEAR CRP Program Objectives section?
+- The potential of the proposed research to advance knowledge and understanding within the research priorities outlined in the Program Objectives section (Intellectual Merit).

-- Assessment of the likelihood that the collaboration will lead to extramural funding.
+- The likelihood that the research will lead to extramural funding.

-- How well does the proposed activity advance discovery and understanding while promoting, mentoring, training, teaching, and learning?
+- How well does the proposed activity advance discovery while promoting, mentoring, training, teaching, and learning.

 Award and Reporting Requirements

-- All publications (e.g., research publications, press releases, other publications or documents about the research funded by the SC EPSCoR/IDeA Program) and presentations resulting from the GEAR CRP must include an acknowledgement of SC EPSCoR/IDeA Program support and a disclaimer.
-“Research reported in this [publication, press release, presentation] was supported in part by the NSF and SC EPSCoR/IDeA Program under award number (NSF Award #OIA-1655740 and specific SC EPSCoR/IDeA grant number).
-The views, perspective, and content do not necessarily represent the official views of the SC EPSCoR/IDeA Program nor those of the NSF.”
+- All publications (e.g., research publications, press releases, other publications or documents about the research funded by the SC EPSCoR Program) and presentations resulting from the GEAR CRP must include an acknowledgement of SC EPSCoR Program support and a disclaimer.
+“Research reported in this [publication, press release, presentation] was supported in part by the NSF and SC EPSCoR Program under award number (NSF Award #OIA-1655740 and specific SC EPSCoR grant number).
+The views, perspective, and content do not necessarily represent the official views of the SC EPSCoR Program nor those of the NSF.”

-- GEAR CRP Teams will be required to present their research findings at the SC EPSCoR/IDeA State Conference.
-Therefore, travel expenses for the State Conference can be included in the budget.
+- GEAR CRP Teams will be required to present their research findings at the SC EPSCoR and MADE in SC meetings.

-- SC EPSCoR/IDeA Program reserves the right to conduct site visits during the project period for evaluation and reporting purposes.
-Awardees are expected to provide required information and documentation to the SC EPSCoR/IDeA Program staff and External Evaluator as needed.
+- SC EPSCoR Program reserves the right to conduct site visits during the project period for evaluation and reporting purposes.
+Awardees are expected to provide required information and documentation to the SC EPSCoR Program staff and External Evaluator as needed.

-- Reassurance of Responsible Conduct of Research (e.g., CITI Certification) are required for faculty researchers and student researchers to be submitted to SC EPSCoR/IDeA Program State Office.
+- Reassurance of Responsible Conduct of Research (e.g., CITI Certification) are required for faculty researchers and student researchers to be submitted to SC EPSCoR Program State Office.

 - Progress reports are due every six months after the start date of the award.
 A template will be provided to the PIs.